 Batch Import Levels

 The batch importer for Wall Worm allows you to quickly convert lists of levels to import into 3ds Max from Source and Goldsource.
 You can batch imports VMF, MAP and RMF files.
-This tool only works in 3ds Max 2018.4+.
+This tool only works in 3ds Max 2018.4+ and works best in 3ds Max 2020.3.

 The batch importer utilizes the MaxBatch tools available to 3ds Max 2018.4+.
 The batch importer allows you to write your own batch files to import scenes and does not require Max to be running during the process.